jenny-xly-long/NLP-Primer/README.md

 3. Machine Translation
 4. Text Mining

 Before we start to talk about the 4 subfields, let's first discuss the different representations of words in NLP.
-The mean idea is to transform words into numerical representations so that a computer can read it. </br>
+The main idea is to transform words into numerical representations so that a computer can read it. </br>

 ## Word Embeddings
 **1. Dictionary** </br>